Rainier-MSFT/Entra_ZTNA_Lab/tlg-base-config_3-vm/README.md

 <img src="images/visualizebutton.svg"/>
 </a>

-This template deploys a **3 VM Base Configuration** that provides a virtual pre-production enviroment for testing hybrid scenarios.
+This automation deploys a **3 VM Base Configuration** for setting up a virtual pre-production enviroment that can be used for testing hybrid Identity & Network Access scenarios.
 It is the starting point for additional ZTNA scenarios that can be found [here](#http://aka.ms/catlgs).

-The **3 VM Base Configuration** provisions a Windows Server 2016, 2019, or 2022 Active Directory domain controller using your specified domain name, an application server running Windows Server and optionally a Windows 10 or 11 client VM.
-You will require an Azure AD tenant to have users syncrhoinised to the cloud,
+The **3 VM Base Configuration** template provisions a choice of Windows Server 2016, 2019, or 2022, as an Active Directory domain controller using your specified domain name, an application server also running Windows Server, and optionally a Windows 10 or 11 client VM.
+This provides the on-prem enviroment that an Azure AD tenant will synchonise users to and from, for testing provisioning, authentication & authorization.

 ![alt text](images/tlg-base-config_3-vm.png "Diagram of the base config deployment")